jahjinx/AI4EduRes-2023_FT-RoBERTa/readme.md

 # 🦾 How Can We Use LLM's?

 Models like BERT and RoBERTa offer unprecedented access to state-of-the-art language modeling.
-Research, development, and compute costs for these models are often exceedingly expensive and out of reach for individuals and smaller organizations, especially with consideration for the growing size and complexity of new architectures seeking to achieve greater generalization and better performance.
+Research, development, and compute involved in creating these models are often exceedingly expensive and out of reach for individuals/smaller organizations, especially with consideration for the growing size and complexity of new architectures seeking to achieve greater generalization and better performance.

 Fortunately, companies with greater resources, Google, Facebook, etc., have shouldered the cost of developing and pre-training language models that respond to a process called "fine-tuning".

 Fine-tuning allows us to leverage learning that took place during pre-training for new tasks by adjusting the weights of the pre-trained model.
 This process requires significantly less data and fewer training epochs than would have been necessary from training a new model from scratch.
 The intuitive implication is that the pre-trained model already has a significant foundation on how to represent language generally and that the purpose of fine-tuning is only to nudge it in the direction of our target task.

-Fine-tuning involves the application of a new classification head (typically a fully-connected neural layer) to the core, pre-trained model.
+Fine-tuning first involves the application of a new classification head (typically a fully-connected neural layer) to the core, pre-trained model.
 We will then train the model on a dataset representative of our target task.
 In the case of BERT, this means the model will have been trained three times (Masked-word prediction, next-sentence prediction, and target task classification).
 Fine-tuning, specifically, is the training that occurs subsequent to the pre-training process.
 <p style="text-align: center;"><img src="presentation_resources/fine_tuning.png" align="center"><figcaption style="text-align: center;">Modified from Alammar, J (2018).
 The Illustrated Transformer [Blog post].
 Retrieved from https://jalammar.github.io/illustrated-transformer/</figcaption></p>

 <br />